 The Pederastic Gaze in Two Greek Vases in the JHUAM The institution of pederasty (the characteristically Greek relationships between men and boys) was a recurring theme in the art of the ancient Greeks.
 Many of these images have an unmistakably erotic quality, while others take a more nuanced approach.
 Two red-figure cups in the JHUAM [...]

 Ross Brendle is a Ph.D. student in the Interdepartmental Program in Classical Art & Archaeology.
 His primary focus is the history of ancient Greek art, especially vase-painting of the Archaic Period.
-In Fall 2013, he will be the Michael Jameson fellow at the American School of Classical Studies at Athens.
+In 2013-14, he was the Michael Jameson fellow at the American School of Classical Studies at Athens.